rhamdeew/sitemap-checker/README.md

 Each log file contains:

 1. Header with sitemap URL and start time
+2. Concurrency configuration (number of parallel requests)
-2. Full list of problematic URLs with details:
+3. Full list of problematic URLs with details:
    - Invalid status codes (non-2xx)
    - Connection errors
    - **Redirects with their destination URLs**
-3. Summary statistics
+4. Summary statistics
-4. End timestamp
+5. End timestamp

 ## How It Works

 1. **Sitemap Retrieval**: The tool fetches and parses the provided sitemap URL
 2. **Recursive Processing**: For sitemap indexes, it processes all child sitemaps
 3. **URL Extraction**: All URLs are extracted from the sitemap(s)
-4. **Validation Process**:
+4. **Parallel Validation Process**:
    - Makes a HEAD request for each URL (more efficient)
    - Falls back to GET if HEAD is not supported (status 405)
    - Records status codes, errors, and redirect locations
    - **Does not follow redirects** - instead flags them as issues
+   - Controls concurrency using a semaphore pattern
 5. **Reporting**: Provides a detailed summary of problematic URLs

 ## Redirect Handling